Felipe-gsilva/nvim-config/README.md

 feel free to contribute to this repo or reach me out if you find any bad things

 my complete dotfiles can be found [here](https://github.com/Felipe-gsilva/dotfiles)

+---

+> you can also find a list of useful commands [here](https://github.com/Felipe-gsilva/nvim-config/blob/main/common-commands.md) and some future improvements I want to make [here](https://github.com/Felipe-gsilva/nvim-config/blob/main/todo.md)